6 Crucial Times to Conduct Mock Recalls

 - After splits, spin offs, mergers, and acquisitions

 There are plenty of potential advantages to major business changes.
 Mergers can help companies diversify and become more efficient.
 But they may bring together two companies with very different cultures, levels of transparency, and regulatory expertise.
 Similarly, a split may help the resulting smaller companies focus on what they do best.
 But in either case, until the dust settles, there may be confusion over who does what – especially in the event of a crisis such as a recall.
-Conducting a mock recall at this time to ensure everyone is on the same page can go a long way toward making it through an inevitable recall with customer loyalty intact.
+Conducting mock recalls at this time to ensure everyone is on the same page can go a long way toward making it through an inevitable recall with customer loyalty intact.

 - After a period of high turnover